-Threats (included in Section 3 of the PP) are stated as risks to security that the TOE will mitigate or eliminate.
+Threat statements define threats - either to the assets that the TOE protects or to the TOE itself - that the TOE addresses in whole or in part (e.g., "Users might attempt access to resources to which they have no permission").
+Threats (included in section 3 of the PP) are stated as risks to security that the TOE will mitigate or eliminate.
 Therefore, threat statements must not include situations in which the TOE plays no part (i.e., those that are completely addressed by the environment), threats the TOE cannot recognize (e.g., the TOE may be incorrectly configured), or threats to the TOE itself that would not exist without the TOE (e.g., the TOE may contain Trojan horses).

-The PPRB recognized the importance of a clear understanding of the basis for specifying appropriate threats for a given robustness level and therefore, requires the inclusion in section 3 of all PPs, a discussion that will establish the context of how to formulate applicable threats for a given robustness level.
-The following text should be included in all PPs to explain to PP authors and reviewers, how the itemized threats as described in the TSE section were formulated.
+The PPRB recognized the importance of a clear understanding of the basis for specifying appropriate threats for a given robustness level and therefore, requires the inclusion in all PPs, a discussion that will establish the context of how to formulate applicable threats for a given robustness level.
+The following text should be included in section 3 of all PPs to explain to PP authors and reviewers, how the itemized threats as described in the TSE section were formulated.